 With many business applications shifting to the cloud, browsers are becoming the tool employees use most to access their work.
 So it should come as no surprise that hackers are following along in this trend with attempts to exploit organizations through browsers.
 Phishing is the most common cybercrime.
 This makes phishing protection a necessary layer of protection that IT admins need to incorporate to ensure users' security.

-The configurations provided by the browser vendors are designed to keep users safe from phishing attacks.
+Certain configurations are provided by the browser vendors to keep users safe from phishing attacks.
 If these configurations are enabled on users' browsers, IT admins can rest assured that their networks are safe from web-based attacks.
 However, not all users are aware of these configurations.
-IT admins can make use of Browser Security Plus to configure these settings in a single click, and deploy them to users' browsers centrally, regardless of users' physical location.
-Once configured, users can not override them, nor can they bypass the warning screen to access infected websites.
-You can now download a free, 30-day trial to ensure users' safe browsing with Browser Security Plus.
+IT admins can use Browser Security Plus to configure these settings in a single click, and deploy them to users' browsers centrally, regardless of users' physical location.
+Once configured, users cannot override them, nor can they bypass the warning screen to access infected websites.